dvilker/FactorioRailLogisticsDispatcher/README.md

 Please keep English localization up to date.
 Russian I take over.
 Other languages, if necessary, please place a separate mod.

+Use `build/build.js` for make mod-zip file and for processing some files (locale/*.cfg).

 ## Contributors

 1. As long as it's just me